s3664099/island_of_secrets/readme.md

 Also, I need to go over the code again and make further notes, and also tidy up the notes that I have added to the notes file.

+2 November 2024
+Finished the initialisation classes.
+Moved the locations and objects into separate methods which are contained in the game method (and are stored in set arrays).
+The commands are once again split into nouns and verbs, however I have decided to use the whole words as opposed to the first three letters.
+I note that this method was originally for making the code less complicated on older computers, but it can cause confusion (as well as being lazy).
+These are also stored in arrays, and since they do not change they have been marked as final.